IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - actually the majority of population lives here
 - several destroyed houses/docks from Fray-wrath attacks
 - Orin's homestead is here
+#### Orin Skymark's Homestead
+- Owl has set sahuagin wraith boss here
+- Leads: reservoirs, kites?
+Clues (maybe offload some to a secondary location, guarded by another encounter? or gated by assassin fight?)
+- [x] broken window (line of sight from flank of La Norza, where assassin shot)
+- [ ] mailbox: correspondence with gandras dol.
+Gandras has attempted multiple times to buy Orin's land to convert it all to saltwood groves, Orin has refused
+	- [ ] Orin has also told all their neighbors they should refuse similar offers
+- [x] Filler: orange and blue kite with a wing torn.
+25 gold stashed under the bed, untouched.
+Crossbow, shortsword.
+Paper jotted with farspeech runes, contacts for Titus + other saltwood workers.
+- [x] Tiny bit of blue powder, broken string (overturned box?) (from Owl's crushed lapis prayer beads, found at reservoir)
+	- identified as a necklace
+- [ ] corinsson inherited tensorat's stuff, on la sul/varza/esta/centra?
+- Investigating fray wraith attacks, possible connection to reservoir attack at same time
+	- [x] Asked Raven for records on past Fray tides - the only historical fray attack where a tide (fog) did not also roll in was the attack that killed Vapor
+	- [x] diagram of reservoir - underwater entrances below the docks ==go to la centra?
+		- la sul, la varza, l'esta have been destroyed
+	- [x] Fish scale, crystal found in destroyed la sul reservoir.
+Saw the wraiths myself but strange, wraiths usually don't grow scales.
+		- ritual casting using the crystals - figure out who is importing crystals to avizallo
+		- I found something in the reservoir.
+I don't dare commit it to writing - but if it means what I think it does, then the danger is very, very close at hand.
+		  No, back up.
+R always says to get the big picture first.
+Entered the reservoir at 0600, alone.
+No real changes since last investigation; runes desecrated as before.
+But I saw a crack in the glass.
+Something had fallen in there - been dropped there, left behind.
+I took it back with me.
+Don't think I was spotted on exiting; there were some kids around flying kites but they wouldn't care about another soldier walking around.
+		- what interest does she have in the reservoirs?
+She could enter them at any time.
+	- [x] Asked Macaw to audit Fray damages in the various trading firms that do business at the isle.
+The only one that didn't have damages recently was Kingswill trading
+	- [x] All of the trading Kingswill has done was actually shipped by Giltstern ships

 #### Gandras Dol's Residence
 - People: Gandras, Sabra